-- A. Landlord and Tenant have entered into that certain Lease with the Effective Date of May 13, 2013 (the "First Lease") for the Lease of that certain Premises described within the Lease as the entire third floor of the Building located at 6800 Broken Sound Parkway, Boca Raton, Florida ("First Premises"). - B. Subsequently, Landlord and Tenant entered into that certain First Amendment to Lease dated February 19, 2015 ("First Amendment" and together with the First Lease, the "Original Lease"; the Original Lease, as modified by this Second Amendment is referred to herein as the "Lease"), which, among other things, modified the Premises to also include Suite 100 of the Building (as defined in the Lease) (the "Second Premises" and together with the First Premises, the "Original Premises"). - C. Landlord and Tenant desire to modify and amend the Original Lease to expand the Premises to include Suite 125 of the Building, which suite consists of approximately 3,542 rentable square feet, and to modify such other terms and conditions of the Original Lease consistent with the addition of the additional rentable square footage. - D. Landlord and Tenant desire to enter into such other terms, conditions, and amendments to the Lease as are more specifically set forth herein.
+- A. Landlord and Tenant have entered into that certain Lease with the Effective Date of May 13, 2013 (the "First Lease") for the Lease of that certain Premises described within the Lease as the entire third floor of the Building located at 6800 Broken Sound Parkway, Boca Raton, Florida ("First Premises"). - B. Subsequently, Landlord and Tenant entered into that certain First Amendment to Lease dated February 19, 2015 ("First Amendment"), which, among other things, modified the Premises to also include Suite 100 of the Building (as defined in the Lease) (the "Second Premises"). - C. Subsequently, Landlord and Tenant entered into that certain Second Amendment to Lease effective as of April 26, 2016 ("Second Amendment", and together with the First Lease and the First Amendment, the "Original Lease"; the Original Lease, as modified by this Third Amendment, is referred to herein as the "Lease"), which among other things, modified the Premises to also include Suite 125 of the Building (as defined in the Lease) (the "Third Premises" and together with the First Premises and the Second Premises, the "Original Premises").

+Landlord and Tenant desire to modify and amend the Original Lease to expand the Premises to include Suite 150 of the Building, which suite consists of approximately 8,363 rentable square feet, and to modify such other terms and conditions of the Original Lease consistent with the addition of the additional rentable square footage.

+D. Landlord and Tenant desire to enter into such other terms, conditions, and amendments to the Lease as are more specifically set forth herein.